crizmo/MakeAWiki/readme.md

-# KPMWiki - Wiki Creator with Folder Support
+# MakeAWiki - Create Your Own Wiki with Folder Support

-KPMWiki is a flexible markdown-based wiki system built with Node.js, Express, and EJS templates.
-It provides a clean, responsive user interface with folder structure support, search functionality, and automatic table of contents generation.
+MakeAWiki is a flexible markdown-based wiki system built with Node.js, Express, and EJS templates.
+It allows anyone to create their own customized wiki with a clean, responsive user interface, folder structure support, search functionality, and automatic table of contents generation.

 ## Features